okayzed/kk.py/README.rst

 Kitchen Sink Pager
 ==================

-The Kitchen Sink Pager is a pager that does more.
+The Kitchen Sink Pager is a pager that does more, but its primary feature is adding per file syntax highlighting to git diffs.

-it's the last stop in your command pipe and rightfully so.

 Installation